-Based on the nature of the project, scope of work, information available, and analysis of the existing habitat (previously disturbed), PRDOH has also determined that the proposed project is NLAA the Puerto Rican parrot and Puerto Rican harlequin butterfly.
-Conservation measures for all species will be implemented in case an encounter occurs.
+Based on the nature of the project, scope of work, information available, and analysis of the existing habitat (cleared or barren ground with sparse grasses, forested areas surround both location options), PRDOH has determined that the proposed project may affect, but is not likely to adversely affect (NLAA) the Puerto Rican boa instead of the MLAA obtained by using the DKey.
+As for the Puerto Rican harlequin butterfly, PRDOH has determined that the proposed actions will NLAA this species.
+Conservation measures developed by the Service will be implemented in case an encounter with these species occurs.

-We have reviewed the information provided and in our files, and concur with PRDOH's determination that the proposed project may affect, but is not likely to adversely affect the Puerto Rican parrot and Puerto Rican harlequin butterfly with the implementation of the conservation measures.
-Also, the Service acknowledges receipt the NLAA DKey concurrence letter for the Puerto Rican boa, Puerto Rican sharp-shinned hawk and Puerto Rican broad-winged hawk.
+We have reviewed the information provided and our files, and concur with PRDOH's determination that the proposed project may affect, but is not likely to adversely affect the Puerto Rican boa and Puerto Rican harlequin butterfly with the implementation of the conservation measures.
+Also, the Service acknowledges receipt and concur with the NLAA determination obtained for the Puerto Rican sharp-shinned hawk by using the Dkey.